AugurProject/augur/README.md

 - `--no-warp` **or**
 - `--warp-barrier 5900000`

 If neither of these options are specified, the node could still be functional.
-See [https://wiki.parity.io/FAQ#what-does-paritys-command-line-output-mean](this parity documentation) for help determining if your Parity node is ready to answer historic requests.
+See [this parity documentation](https://wiki.parity.io/FAQ#what-does-paritys-command-line-output-mean) for help determining if your Parity node is ready to answer historic requests.

 ## Using Ledger Hardware Wallet